 Start a New Business

-Community colleges offer a wealth of opportunity today, whether you are in pursuit of a degree or simply harbor the desire to learn something new.
-With plenty of options to choose from, a new interest or hobby may be as close as your local community college.
+Community colleges offer a wealth of opportunity today, whether you are pursuing a degree or harboring the desire to learn something new.
+With plenty of options, a new interest or hobby may be as close as your local community college.

 Here are five non-credit courses that may be fun for senior citizens to take:

 Creative Writing: This course can help seniors unleash their creativity and explore their imagination.
 They can learn how to write stories, poetry, and memoirs.

 Photography: Photography can be a great way for seniors to capture and document their life experiences.
 They can learn how to use their cameras, edit their photos, and even create photo albums.

 Cooking: Cooking classes can be a fun way for seniors to learn new recipes and cooking techniques.
 They can explore different cuisines, learn about healthy eating, and share their culinary creations with others.